 Lin Cheng-sheng（Director of “27°C- Loaf Rocks”), Hsu Chao-jen (Director of “Together”), Ho Wen-shing (Director of “Takao Dancer”)

 Three Directors from the Taiwanese Cinema Renaissance 2013 discussed the current film industry in Taiwan and issues that they face.
 Director Lin Cheng-sheng was in Tokyo in 2007 with his film, The Moon Also Rises.
 He was inactive for a few years but he’s back with this film, 27°C- Loaf Rocks.
 Director Hsu Chao-jen expressed his enthusiasm of having Taiwanese films being screened at Tokyo International Film Festival.
 He was assistant director to Edward Yang and later became a television director.
 Together is his first directing film.
 Lastly, Director Ho Wen-shing thanked the opportunity to meet other Taiwanese directors at TIFF as she’d been living outside Taiwan for 17 years and just returned in 2011.
 She is a pianist and dancer and studied filmmaking in the United States.
-She is currently a student at Waseda University in Japan.
+She graduated from Waseda University, doctorate program and became the associate researcher there.

 The Symposium started with each director describing their career in brief.
 Lin Cheng-sheng began by talking about the reasons for his inactive years.
 “After I finished filming The Moon Also Rises in 2006, I went through a divorce and felt I needed some time off.
 Until then, I’d filmed seven movies which means I was constantly immersed in thoughts about filmmaking.
 I needed some time away from all the thinking.”
 Although his plan was to take a two-year break, he was offered to shoot documentaries and write books which became an interesting shift in his career.
 “Shooting a documentary means not having to worry about the cinematography or direction but to focus on the reality before my eyes and to capture people’s emotions.”
 Lin Cheng-sheng added.